 Bhandardara, as the name suggests is the land with an abundance of waterfalls.
 Also, it is one of the best places to visit in Maharashtra for people of all age groups.
 It is located in the Ahmednagar district and is in close proximity to Igatpuri, another popular holiday spot.
 We at Small Steps Adventures through our experience, have curated a list of ten must-visit places in Bhandardara for you.

-Also known as the Wilson Dam, this is one of the oldest dams built in India.
+Bhandardara dam also known as the Wilson Dam, this is one of the oldest dams built in India.
 It harnesses the water of the Pravara River and is at a height of 150 m above the sea level.
 The sluices of Bhandardara dam are opened during the monsoon to release the excess water.
 There is a lovely garden at the base from where tourists can delight themselves with this view.
+Bhandardara Camping is famous for Lakeside Camping where you can enjoy a tent stay near the lake, campfire, Music, barbeque and many more.

 2. Mount Kalsubai